ahadb/flat-file-cms/README.md

 Flat File CMS Systems
 =====================

 Lot's of folk are leaving Wordpress for a flat file CMS system with no database.
 Wordpress was built as a simple blogging platform and has evolved over the years into a feature rich CMS.
 Lot's of these features aren't needed by folk who merely want to blog without the bloat.
-We respect Wordpress and it will always be there, this small project simply aims to give people out there a chance to work with Flat File CMS's also know as file-based CMS's.
+We respect Wordpress and it will always be there, this small project simply aims to give people out there a chance to work with Flat File CMS's also known as file-based CMS's.

 We're not talking about static site generators here, text of XML driven file CMS's..